coffee2code/never-moderate-registered-users/readme.txt

  * Require that a user have at least 'contributor' capabilities in order to be
  * trusted enough not to be moderated.
  *
- * @param $args $caps Array of trusted capabilities.
+ * @param array $caps Array of trusted capabilities.
 If blank, then any user registered on the site is trusted.
  * @return array
  */
 function dont_moderate_contributors( $caps ) {